ats-tandjoeng7/stock-analysis/README.md

 ![Fig. 2](./02_wall-street/resources/VBA_Challenge_2018.png "Fig. 2 VBA runtime performance for the year 2018")\
 **Fig. 2 VBA runtime performance for the year 2018**

-**Table I** and Fig. 3 provide the visualization of the overall runtime performance comparison.
-We assumed that 32-bit softwares, like our current Excel VBA, would only be affected slightly by computer specs, but our results revealed that better computer specs also played a significant role in boosting the overal performance of code refactoring and could further our efficiency and ease certain challenges during the code refactoring process.
+**Table 1** and Fig. 3 provide the visualization of the overall runtime performance comparison.
+We assumed that 32-bit software, like our current Excel VBA, would only be affected slightly by computer specs, but our results revealed that better computer specs also played a significant role in boosting the overall performance of code refactoring and could further our efficiency and ease certain challenges during the code refactoring process.
 Being unaware of this limitation was a big mistake when trying to beat the record runtime, which triggered additional experiments and redoing the code refactoring.
 However, this project has taught us a lot of lessons, and conducting additional researches and measurements are often required to solve problems, even when our initial results turned out to be slightly off.

-**Table I: Runtime Performance Improvement by Code Refactoring**
+**Table 1.
+Runtime Performance Improvement by Code Refactoring**
 | Contribution by                 | i7-1185G7 4c/8lp [secs]  | [%]    | i5-6500 4c/4lp [secs]    | [%]    |
 | :---	                          |    ---:                  |   ---: |    ---:                  |   ---: |
 | Refactoring                     | -0.16663                 | 64.27% | -0.33248                 | 67.23% |